 - Plan your exchanges according to the map.
 If you and another player have two cities nearby, you can plan it so that in one round you have a flurry of exchanges based on where players end and start their turns.

 - Get an early cure in.
-One cure being found in the first 4 or so rounds is essential for a smooth game.
-It takes the pressure off the 7-card hand limit as there is a quarter of the deck which can be discarded as needed.
+One cure being found in the first 4 or so rounds is excellent for a smooth game.
+It takes the pressure off the seven card hand-limit as there is a quarter of the deck which can be discarded as needed.

 - These cured disease city cards can be useful if they are close to where you need to get to.
 When presented with the choice between several city cards, be careful to keep the most potentially advantageous city in your hand.
 This could be one linking to a research centre, a link to that pesky city with 3 cubes but few ways in.
 It also could be one that is one or two moves away from a disease colour you’re still working on.

 - When you eradicate a disease it will not come up again.
 This means for every eradicated colour there’s essentially a 1/4 chance of an epidemic’s “place 3 cubes on a random city” phase not having any impact at all!
-To add to this, 1/4 of the deck will no longer affect your game, which is excellent.
+To add to this, 1/4 of the deck can be used for travel, which is well worth doing.

 - Count your discards of each city colour!
 I have had games lost as a result of travelling using one city colour too much (e.g. Red), and then there simply aren’t enough red city cards left in the player deck.
 An even distribution of city colour discards is ideal, and of course a cured disease means a colour you can all discard when you need to sort your hand limit.